Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 Recall the optimality conditions from Eq. \eqref{eq:value_update}.
 If we describe the cost-to-go function as a vector, $J_i = J(s_i)$, then these optimality conditions can be rewritten in vector form as \begin{equation} \bJ = \min_a \left[ {\bf \ell}(a) + \bT(a) \bJ \right], \label{eq:vector_stochastic_dp} \end{equation} where $\ell_i(a) = \ell(s_i,a)$ is the cost vector, and $T_{i,j}(a) = \Pr(s_j|s_i,a)$ is the transition probability matrix.
 Let us take $\bJ$ as the vector of decision variables, and replace Eq. (\ref{eq:vector_stochastic_dp}) with the constraints: \begin{equation} \forall a, \bJ \le {\bf \ell}(a) + \bT(a) \bJ.\end{equation} Clearly, for finite $a$, this is finite list of linear constraints, and for any vector $\bJ$ satisfying these constraints we have $\bJ \le \bJ^*$ (elementwise).
 Now write the linear program: \begin{gather*} \maximize_\bJ \quad \bc^T \bJ, \\ \subjto \quad \forall a, \bJ \le {\bf \ell}(a) + \bT(a) \bJ, \end{gather*} where $c$ is any positive vector.
 The solution to this problem is $\bJ = \bJ^*$.

-to linear function approximators.
-Taking a vector form of my notation
+generalized to linear function approximators.
+Taking a vector form of

-solution is not necessarily optimal, because $\bPsi \balpha^*$ only
+This time the solution is not necessarily optimal, because $\bPsi

-approximates $\bJ^*$, and the relative values of the elements of $\bc$
+\balpha^*$ only approximates $\bJ^*$, and the relative values of the

-(called the "state-relevance weights") can determine the relative
+elements of $\bc$ (called the "state-relevance weights") can determine

 The figure above shows an autonomous car moving at constant velocity $v>0$ on a straight road.
 Let $x$ be the (longitudinal) position of the car along the road, $y$ its (transversal) distance from the centerline, and $\theta$ the angle between the centerline and the direction of motion.
 The only control action is the steering velocity $u$, which is constrained in the interval $[u_{\text{min}}, u_{\text{max}}]$ (where $u_{\text{min}}<0$ and $u_{\text{max}}>0$).
 We describe the car dynamics with the simple kinematic model \begin{align*}\dot x &= v \cos \theta, \\ \dot y &= v \sin \theta, \\ \dot \theta &= u.\end{align*} Let $\bx = [x, y, \theta]^T$ be the state vector.
 To optimize the car trajectory we consider a quadratic objective function $$J = \int_{0}^{\infty} [\bx^T(t) \bQ \bx(t) + R u^2(t)] dt,$$ where $\bQ$ is a constant positive-semidefinite (hence symmetric) matrix and $R$ is a constant nonnegative scalar (note that $R=0$ is allowed here).